mkhaled87/pFaces-OmegaThreads/README.md

 OmegaThreads is given as source code that need to be built before running it.
 This requires a modern C/C++ compiler such as:

 - For windows: Microsoft Visual C++ (OmegaThreads is tested with Visual Studio 2019 community edition) and CMake;
-- For Linux/MacOS: GCC/G++ and CMake.
+- For Linux/MacOS: GCC/G++.

+Make sure you have the following installed:
+- Cmake
+- wget (not needed for Windows)

+For MacOS, we suggest installign Homebrew and using it to install Cmake and WGET.

 ### **Building OmegaThreads**